AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 , the accommodation provider is entitled to charge a special fee for this;

 however, this special fee must be indicated on the room price list.
-He may also refuse these
+The accommodation provider may also refuse these services for operational reasons.

-§10 Obligations of the accommodation provider
+§ 10 Obligations of the accommodation provider

 , such as the provision of lounges, sauna and indoor pool, swimming pool,